wesngu28/rhodesapi/README.md

 The scraper and operator.json updater does not run on a set interval due to the sheer length of time it takes to scrape 200+ operators with built in delays.
 I chose to include user-based updates based on certain conditions (new operators, operator information going past a certain date) but most likely I will asynchronously update the database manually.

-With this project I began to become more comfortable using TypeScript, as well as using MongoDB for a large amount of data and caching that data with Redis to speed up the queries, especially seeing as the api is remotely hosted on Heroku.
+With this project I began to become more comfortable using TypeScript, as well as using MongoDB for a large amount of data and caching that data with Redis to speed up the queries, especially seeing as the api is remotely hosted on Heroku/Cyclic.
 I also was given exposure to both using Docker and Docker Compose for local development.

-If possible I would have loved to host this somewhere with a better plan than free on Heroku as some problems I have are the cold start, not being able to use the docker-compose, and the lack of a static IP (I looked into the extensions).

-Used Technologies: Visual Studio Code, Javascript, Typescript, Node.JS, Express, MongoDB (Mongoose, Compass, Atlas), Redis, Heroku, Playwright, Cheerio, Docker
+Used Technologies: Visual Studio Code, Javascript, Typescript, Node.JS, Express, MongoDB (Mongoose, Compass, Atlas), Redis, Heroku/Cyclic, Playwright (formerly), Cheerio, Docker